tony-oliver/mdview/README.md

 (mainly parts of Github Markdown, *e.g.*
 [tables](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables))
 that are not covered in Common Markdown.
-I finally settled on the `md4c` package (which can easily be configured to operate in Github Markdown mode) for the job.
+Finally, the `md4c` package was settled on (which can easily be configured to operate in Github Markdown mode) for the job;
+it is also reputed to be significantly faster than other such libraries.

 For tidying-up the generated HTML, `libtidy` gets the job.